KEINOS/TPL-PHP-HelloWorld/README.md

 ## CIs Used

 This repo uses the following CIs.
-On your use, register your repo first and run the tests before any changes made.
+On your use, register your repo first and run the CI tests before any developments are made.

 - [TravisCI](https://travis-ci.org/)
 - [COVERALLS](https://coveralls.io/)